 Outsourcing allows the employer to keep permanent staff numbers to a minimum and reduces costs in a number of other ways.

-Freelancers, on the other hand, do not get the same workplace entitlements as a traditional employee.
+Freelancers, on the other hand, do not get the same workplace entitlements as traditional employees.

 So the employer saves on outlays of superannuation, annual leave, sick leave, maternity leave, insurance, recruitment and training costs.
 Even the cost of office space is reduced, making outsourcing profitable.